The Jazz Messengers

 The group evolved into a proving ground for young jazz talent.
 While veterans occasionally re-appeared in the group, by and large, each iteration of the Messengers included a lineup of new young players.
 Having the Messengers on one's resume was a rite of passage in the jazz world, and conveyed immediate bona fides.

-Many former members of the Jazz Messengers established careers as solo musicians, such as Lee Morgan, Benny Golson, Wayne Shorter, Freddie Hubbard, Bobby Timmons, Hank Mobley, Curtis Fuller, Cedar Walton, Billy Harper, Keith Jarrett, Joanne Brackeen, Woody Shaw, Chuck Mangione, Wynton Marsalis, Branford Marsalis, Terence Blanchard, Donald Harrison and Mulgrew Miller.
+Many former members of the Jazz Messengers established careers as solo musicians, such as Lee Morgan, Benny Golson, Wayne Shorter, Freddie Hubbard, Bobby Timmons, Hank Mobley, Curtis Fuller, Cedar Walton, Gary Bartz, Billy Harper, Keith Jarrett, Joanne Brackeen, Woody Shaw, Chuck Mangione, Wynton Marsalis, Branford Marsalis, Terence Blanchard, Donald Harrison and Mulgrew Miller.
 Some members, such as bassist Clarence Seay and Gregory Charles Royal, are documented to have played in the Jazz Messengers but did not record with the group.

 History

 Origins

 On December 17, 1947, Blakey led a group known as "Art Blakey's Messengers" in his first recording session as a leader, for Blue Note Records.
 The records were released as 78s at the time and two of the songs were released on the New Sounds 10" LP compilation (BLP 5010).
 This octet included Kenny Dorham, Howard Bowe, Sahib Shihab, Musa Kaleem, Ernest Thompson, Walter Bishop Jr., and LaVerne Barker.

 Around the same time—in 1947 or 1949—Blakey led a big band called "Seventeen Messengers."
 The band proved to be financially unstable and broke up soon after.
 The Messengers name then went dormant for several years.

 Blakey and Horace Silver began working together in the early 1950s.
 Some cite the group that included Blakey, Silver, Kenny Dorham, Lou Donaldson and Gene Ramey in 1953 as the original Jazz Messengers.

 On February 21, 1954, a group billed as the "Art Blakey Quintet" produced the live set of records called A Night at Birdland.
 The quintet included Horace Silver, Clifford Brown, Lou Donaldson and Curly Russell.
 These records were quite successful, and some cite this date as the beginning of the Jazz Messengers.